Latest travel updates on Coronavirus (COVID19) here

 For our gay Japan tour’s final full day, we’ll take Tokyo’s wonderfully efficient public transportation to visit the Meiji Shrine, set amidst a 70-hectare forest.
 From here we can wander through colourful and cute Harajuku, and see the madness of Shibuya, an entertainment and business district that’s home to the world’s two busiest train stations.
 Our Farewell Dinner tonight marks the official end of this historic tour.
 All we can say is Doumo Arigatou!

-As the last day of our tour, no activities are planned.
-Thank you for joining our gay Japan tour!
+As the last day of our tour, no activities are planned and you may depart at your leisure.
 Please note: a departure transfer is not included, but your group leader will provide clear instructions to get to the airport of choice.

 While these trips typically attract gay men, all genders are welcome, and we encourage friends and family to join the fun as well.Learn More